josiahls/lightbug_http/README.md

    <br/>
    [![Join our Discord][discord-shield]][discord-url]
    [![Contributors Welcome][contributors-shield]][contributors-url]

   </p>
 </div>

 ## Overview

-Lightbug is a simple and sweet HTTP framework for Mojo that builds on best practice from systems programming, such as the Golang [FastHTTP](https://github.com/valyala/fasthttp/) and Rust [may_minihttp](https://github.com/Xudong-Huang/may_minihttp/).
+Lightbug is a simple and sweet HTTP framework for [Mojo](https://www.modular.com/max/mojo) that builds on best practices from systems programming, such as the Golang [FastHTTP](https://github.com/valyala/fasthttp/) and Rust [may_minihttp](https://github.com/Xudong-Huang/may_minihttp/).

-This is not production ready yet.
+This is not production-ready yet.
 We're aiming to keep up with new developments in Mojo, but it might take some time to get to a point when this is safe to use in real-world applications.

 Lightbug currently has the following features:
  - [x] Pure Mojo!
 No Python dependencies.
 Everything is fully typed, with no `def` functions used